School: School of Science

 For more information:

-- The HoD provides leadership, academic direction, organizational management and oversight to the department.
+- The HoD provides leadership, academic direction and oversight to the department.

 - It is the responsibility of the Head to work with the Dean and Associate Dean for Learning and Teaching of their School to ensure that teaching programmes maximise the market opportunity for the presentation of their discipline or field of study.